 After being fined and repeatedly cited by California state regulators for denying patients timely mental health care appointments, Kaiser Permanente has touted a growing network of mental health clinicians, including non-Kaiser therapists, who could treat patients who would otherwise have to wait weeks or months between therapy appointments.

 However, a lawsuit filed last month by San Diego City Attorney Mara Elliott accuses Kaiser of intentionally and illegally overstating the number of mental health providers available to its 9 million members in California.

 According to the complaint, 38 percent of the psychologists, therapists and licensed clinical social workers listed in Kaiser’s provider directories were not actually available to care for Kaiser patients.

-“The conclusion is inescapable,” Elliot wrote in the complaint.
+“The conclusion is inescapable,” Elliott wrote in the complaint.
 “Kaiser persists in publishing and advertising provider information that Kaiser knows to be false or misleading.”